RussellHankins/websocket-chat-server/README.md

 		question and answer and answer_hashed can be blank.
 	getchatroomlist(messageid)
 		Returns a list of all chatrooms.
 The list is returned with the chatroomlist command.
-	adduser(messageid,userid,username,password,server_password)
+	getchatroomdetails(messageid,chatroomid)
+		Returns details about the chatroom such as name,question,info. adduser(messageid,userid,username,password,server_password)
 		The server_password is required.
 The idea is that
 		some other service connects and feeds this from a database.